rc0r/afl-utils/README.md

    samples will be moved from the `queue` to the `crashes` dirs within an afl sync dir.

 As already indicated, all these steps are optional, making the tool quite flexible.
 E.g. running only step four can be handy before resuming a parallel fuzzing session.
+In order to skip step one, simply provide a directory containing fuzzing samples.
+Then `afl-minimize` will not collect any samples, instead `afl-cmin` and/or `afl-tmin` are run on the samples in the provided directory.

 When operating on corpora with many samples use `--tmin` with caution.
 Running thousands of files through `afl-tmin` can take very long.
 So make sure the results are as expected